anilkumbalam/tenet-content/articles/antennas-performance.md

 While modulation, coding and protocols are often emphasized, **the antenna ultimately governs how a system interacts with the physical world**.

-**Key insight:** Communication is not just signal processing.
+**Lessons for Engineers**: Communication is not just signal processing.
 It is energy transfer through space.

 ## From Circuits to Space